 The selected references can help you make the most of your sight.
-The list provides examples of what resources are available and we welcome suggestions for additions.
-Any legally blind (vision of 20/200 or worse in the better seeing eye) person in need can apply for SSI or SSDI at the nearest Social Security Office (1-800-772-1213 for more information).
+The list provides examples of what resources are available.
+Any legally blind (vision of 20/200 or worse in the better seeing eye) person in need can apply for SSI or SSDI at the nearest Social Security Office.
 In Maine, legally blind individuals may receive a real estate tax exemption of up to $4,000 through their local town office.
 ID Cards for those without a driver’s license are available at the Bureau of Motor Vehicles.

 American Academy of Ophthalmology